Homaro Cantu: Early life

-Cantu was born in Tacoma, Washington, on September 23, 1976.
+Cantu was born in Tacoma, Washington, on September 23, 1976, to Laurie Ann Roberts, later of Portland, Oregon, and Homaro Cantu, later of Salem, Oregon.
 His father was a fabrication engineer and Cantu developed a passion for science and engineering at a young age.
 He disassembled the family lawn mower three times to learn how it worked, and his "Christmas gifts would wind up in a million pieces."

 A self-described problem child, Cantu grew up in Portland, Oregon.
 From the age of six to nine, he was homeless.
 He would later credit the homelessness for his inspiration to make food and become a social entrepreneur.
 At the age of twelve, Cantu was nearly jailed for starting a large fire near his fathers house and began working at a fast food restaurant.
 Cantu later described the owner's purchase of a tandoori oven as spurring his interest in cooking.
 After he completed high school, Bill and Jan Miller, a couple who took in troubled teens, offered Cantu a place to live under the condition that he attend culinary school.

 Cooking career

-Cantu graduated from the Western Culinary Institute (now a Le Cordon Bleu School) and spent the next two years staging on the West Coast.
+Cantu graduated from the Western Culinary Institute in Portland (later a Le Cordon Bleu School) and spent the next two years staging on the West Coast.
 After about 50 such two-week to one-month internships, he was ready for a paid job.
 One day in February 1999, he decided to try to get a job with his idol, Charlie Trotter.
 "I made it my life's goal to become a sous chef for Charlie Trotter," Cantu remarked.
 "I literally just flew out [to Chicago] one day with $300 in my pocket and no place to stay".
 Despite initially rebuffing Cantu as rude, Trotter agreed to an interview the following day and hired him.
 Cantu eventually worked his way up to become one of Trotter's sous chefs.
 On his days off, he began to explore new ways to prepare and present food.

 In 2003, Cantu learned of a chef opening at a soon-to-open restaurant called Moto.
 The restaurant's backer, Joseph De Vito, initially suggested that the restaurant focus on Asian fusion.
 However, after Cantu cooked an elaborate seven-course meal featuring an exploding ravioli and a small table-top box that cooked fish, De Vito instead hired Cantu.

 Upon Moto's opening in January 2004, guests were initially confused by the tasting menu's format and content, but the restaurant soon became notable for its experimentation: dishes included carbonated fruit, menus printed on edible paper using a conventional printer filled with edible ink, and fish and bread cooked from the inside out using a class IV laser.
 At weekly brainstorming sessions, Moto chefs were encouraged to explore and prototype new takes on ordinary food by discussing how they could change foods they ate that week.